 Licenses, Certifications, and Registrations

 Every accountant filing a report with the Securities and Exchange Commission (SEC) is required by law to be a Certified Public Accountant (CPA).
 Many other accountants choose to become a CPA to enhance their job prospects or to gain clients.
-Many employers will often pay the costs associated with the CPA exam.
+Many employers will pay the costs associated with the CPA exam.

 CPAs are licensed by their state’s Board of Accountancy.
 Becoming a CPA requires passing a national exam and meeting other state requirements.
-Almost all states require CPA candidates to complete 150 semester hours of college coursework to be certified, which is 30 hours more than the usual 4-year bachelor’s degree.
+Almost all states require CPA candidates to complete 150 semester hours of college coursework to be licensed, which is 30 hours more than the usual 4-year bachelor’s degree.
 Many schools offer a 5-year combined bachelor’s and master’s degree to meet the 150-hour requirement, but a master’s degree is not required.

 A few states allow a number of years of public accounting experience to substitute for a college degree.

 All states use the four-part Uniform CPA Examination from the American Institute of Certified Public Accountants (AICPA).
-Candidates do not have to pass all four parts at once, but most states require that they pass all four parts within 18 months of passing their first part.
+Candidates do not have to pass all four parts at once, but most states require that candidates pass all four parts within 18 months of passing their first part.